 - NCI Maximum Crowding Distance, in meters The maximum distance, in m, at which a neighboring tree has competitive effects on a target tree.
 Used in the NCI growth behavior diam with auto height and NCI growth behavior diam only behaviors. - NCI Maximum Potential Growth, cm/yr Maximum potential diameter growth for a tree, in cm/yr.
 Used in the NCI growth behavior diam with auto height and NCI growth behavior diam only behaviors. - NCI Minimum Neighbor DBH, in cm The minimum DBH for trees of that species to compete as neighbors.
 Used for all species, not just those using NCI growth.
 Used in the NCI growth behavior diam with auto height and NCI growth behavior diam only behaviors. - NCI DBH Divisor (q) The value by which neighbor DBHs are divided when calculating NCI.
-Set this value to something greater than 1 if necessary to decrease the competitive effects of neighbors.
-Used in the NCI growth behavior diam with auto height and NCI growth behavior diam only behaviors. - NCI Neighbor Storm Damage (eta) Complete (0-1) The fraction to which a neighbor's competitive effect is reduced when the neighbor has sustained complete storm damage.
+This can be used to make units adjustments.
+Used in the NCI growth behavior diam only behaviors. - NCI Neighbor Storm Damage (eta) Complete (0-1) The fraction to which a neighbor's competitive effect is reduced when the neighbor has sustained complete storm damage.
 Set this to 1 if you are not including storms in your run.
-Used in the NCI growth behavior diam with auto height and NCI growth behavior diam only behaviors. - NCI Neighbor Storm Damage (eta) Medium (0-1) The fraction to which a neighbor's competitive effect is reduced when the neighbor has sustained medium storm damage.
+Used in the NCI growth behavior diam only behaviors. - NCI Neighbor Storm Damage (eta) Medium (0-1) The fraction to which a neighbor's competitive effect is reduced when the neighbor has sustained medium storm damage.
 Set this to 1 if you are not including storms in your run.
 Used in the NCI growth behavior diam with auto height and NCI growth behavior diam only behaviors. - NCI Shading Effect Coefficient (m) The coefficient in the shading effect equation.
 Set this value to 0 if you do not wish to use shading.
-Used in the NCI growth behavior diam with auto height and NCI growth behavior diam only behaviors. - NCI Shading Effect Exponent (n) The exponent in the shading effect equation.
+Used in the NCI growth behavior diam only behaviors. - NCI Shading Effect Exponent (n) The exponent in the shading effect equation.
 If you set the NCI Shading Effect Coefficient (m) parameter to 0, this value is ignored.
-Used in the NCI growth behavior - diam with auto height and NCI growth behavior - diam only behaviors. - NCI Size Effect Mode, in cm (X0) The mode of the size effect curve.
+Used in the NCI growth behavior diam with auto height and NCI growth behavior diam only behaviors. - NCI Size Effect Mode, in cm (X0) The mode of the size effect curve.
 Used in the NCI growth behavior diam with auto height and NCI growth behavior diam only behaviors. - NCI Size Effect Variance, in cm (Xb) The variance of the size effect curve.
-Used in the NCI growth behavior - diam with auto height and NCI growth behavior - diam only behaviors. - NCI Size Sensitivity to NCI (gamma) The sensitivity of a tree's growth rate to its DBH.
+Used in the NCI growth behavior diam with auto height and NCI growth behavior diam only behaviors. - NCI Size Sensitivity to NCI (gamma) The sensitivity of a tree's growth rate to its DBH.
 Set this to 0 to remove the DBH term altogether.
 Used in the NCI growth behavior diam with auto height and NCI growth behavior diam only behaviors. - PR "a" Parameter for Deterministic Growth "a" parameter used to calculate deterministic growth when a tree is below the stochastic height threshold.
 Used in the Puerto Rico semi-stochastic diam only behavior.